 Tableau Maps are convenient for visualizing geographical data.
 This section will show you how to Create regular Maps with an example.
 For this Maps demo, we will use World Indicators data sources that come with the desktop.

-Next, Drag and Drop the Total Population from Tableau Measures Region to the Rows Shelf.
+Next, Drag and Drop the Total Population from the Measures Region to the Rows Shelf.
 Since it is a Measure value, the Total Population will aggregate to the default Sum.

 Let me change that Bar Chart into a World.
 To do so, Please expand the Show Me window and select the marked option.

 Tableau Map will be displayed once you choose this from the Show Me window.
 From the screenshot below, you can see the Row and column Shelf filled with generated Latitude and Longitudes.
-And Country will be added to the Detail Card, and Total Population will add to Columns Card.
+Country will be added to the Detail Card, and Total Population will be added to the Columns Card.

 You can highlight any country to see that Country’s population

-Double-click on any Geographic field such as Postcode, City, State, or Country will automatically create a Tableau Map.
+Double-clicking on any geographic field such as Postcode, City, State, or Country will automatically create a Tableau Map.
 In this example, we will double-click on the Country dimension.
-From the below screenshot, you can see that the desktop has created a Symbol for you.
+From the screenshot below, you can see that the desktop has created a Symbol for you.
 Here, it added the Latitude to Row shelf, Longitude to Column shelf, and Country Name to Details Card in Marks Shelf.